kelbelss/ethflo-contracts/README.md

 ## About 📄

-EthFlo is a fundraising platform that allows users to create a fundraiser or donate to other users and gain ERC20 tokens as rewards in proportion to their contribution.
+EthFlo is a yield-powered crowdfunding protocol where donations are made in the stablecoin USDT and deposited into Aave to generate protocol revenue.

 - **Create Fundraiser**: Users can create a fundraiser with a duration of 5 - 90 days and a goal of 10 - 100 million USDT.